denliehoo/multi-swap/README.md

 ## To do

-- Find a way to pass state from the different components to the "swap" button in Swap.js
-  - For now, just need to ensure that all the correct state is there for the swap and do a console.log() to test.
-Connect to smart contract in the future.
-  - use redux and place in global state
-  - e.g. maybe clicking swap maybe pass an object:
-    ```Javascript
-    const swapDetails = {
-        from:[
-            {asset: 'ETH', amount: 0.10 },{....}
-        ],
-        to:[
-            {...},{...}
-        ]
-    }
-    // note: array cause we want it to be iterable
-    ```
-- Add percentage to each cryptoSwapItem (for to) and ensure sum of is always equal 100%
-  - Maybe put a percentage array at the top of the swapTo container which asks for the percentages
-  - It then ensures that sum is 100% and the amount of % inputs is equal to the amount of to cryptoswapitems
-  - upon entering the %, auto change the amounts
-  - OR maybe do change "SWAP" to "PREVIEW SWAP" which shows approximately what the user gets
 - Add a minus button for each cryptoSwapItem
   - ensure that there is always at least 1 to and from
   - remove the state upon minus